 - Mind Rape: Near the end of the novel, the head of the Truthsayers does this to The Dragon in order to find the location of the Big Bad.
 The dragon is left a vegetable.

 - The reverse happens near the beginning, when the female protagonist reads the mind of a fanatical killer who's convinced that he was doing what's right.
 Being in his mind is too much for her, and she suffers from Heroic B.S.O.D. after that.

 - This is why Veritas is illegal for anyone except for the Truthsayers, as those using it can forcibly extract secrets from others.

 - It's never explained how this is possible, as the stated explanation of how Veritas functions (it heightens a person's ability to detect neural impulses) seems to preclude it being used in this manner.

 - Miscarriage of Justice: The plot revolves around a man wrongly convicted in a justice system where the use of Living Lie Detectors is supposed to make wrongful convictions impossible.

 - Mistaken Confession: A mental version.
-Troy's feelings of guilt over breaking into the office after hours in order to file a late report is interpreted by Kalliana as admission to the murder of Troy's boss.
+Troy's feelings of guilt over breaking into the office after hours in order to adjust a report is interpreted by Kalliana as admission to the murder of a Veritas smuggler.
 Normally, Truthsayers are trained to distinguish the different thoughts and feelings, but Kalliana has recently been traumatized by the mind of a crazed killer and the supply of Veritas used by the Truthsayers has been diluted.

 - This has the side effect of making him sterile, although he has managed to spread clone embryos of himself throughout the colony.